MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/smb-3-file-server-features.md

 ### SMB Direct (SMB over Remote Direct Memory Access [RDMA])

-SMB Direct is available only on the Windows Server platform and was introduced in Windows Server 2012.
+SMB Direct is available in Windows Server 2012 (and higher) and Windows 10 (and higher; only for these editions: Pro for Workstation and Enterprise).
 SMB Direct Functionality requires that the SMB client and SMB server support SMB 3.0.

 ### SMB Encryption